 Maybe you were hurt because someone in charge cut corners.
 Maybe the accident was a fluke.
 Regardless of what happened, we’ll get to the bottom of it.
 Give us a call today to learn more.

 How Long Do I Have to File a Workers’ Compensation Claim in Florida?

 You should report your injury or illness to your supervisor as soon as possible.
 If you don’t report the injury within 30 days, you risk losing your right to benefits.

-The statute of limitations in personal injury cases is four years.
-Under Florida law, you must file a personal injury lawsuit within four years from the date of the injury–or you forfeit your right to seek compensation from a negligent third party.
+The statute of limitations in personal injury cases is two years.
+Under Florida law, you must file a personal injury lawsuit within two years from the date of the injury–or you forfeit your right to seek compensation from a negligent third party.

 Contact a Miami Workers’ Compensation Lawyer for a Free Consultation

 Were you or a loved one injured in a workplace accident in Fort Lauderdale, Coral Gables, or Miami?
 Call a Miami workers’ compensation lawyer at Shaked Law Personal Injury Lawyers for immediate assistance.
 We offer a free initial consultation, so don’t hesitate to reach out for help today.

 Our personal injury law firm in Miami, FL also provides:

 - Car Accident Attorneys in Miami, FL